TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 Same as './TS3UpdateScript.sh --check', but it's automated - you don't have to enter yes or no. Default is 'yes' Don't forget to provide your E-Mail address in the following file: administrator_eMail.txt

-  user@tux:~$ ./TS3UpdateScript --autoupdate yes --check
+  user@tux:~$ ./TS3UpdateScript --install-cronjob --check

 Same as above, but it will also delete old logs

-  user@tux:~$ ./TS3UpdateScript --autoupdate yes --check --delete-old-logs
+  user@tux:~$ ./TS3UpdateScript --install-cronjob --check --delete-old-logs

 Installs weekly check cronjob for monday at 3 AM; it also informs online clients and will wait 5 minutes for updating (password-file must include your 'serveradmin' password)

-  user@tux:~$ ./TS3UpdateScript --autoupdate yes --check --inform-online-clients
+  user@tux:~$ ./TS3UpdateScript --install-cronjob --check --inform-online-clients

 Installs weekly check cronjob for monday at 3 AM; it also deletes old logs, informs online clients and will wait 5 minutes for updating (password-file must include your 'serveradmin' password)
 This is my (Sebastian Kraetzig) personal favourite :)

-  user@tux:~$ ./TS3UpdateScript --autoupdate yes --check --delete-old-logs --inform-online-clients
+  user@tux:~$ ./TS3UpdateScript --install-cronjob --check --delete-old-logs --inform-online-clients

 Deinstalls weekly cronjob of monday at 3 AM

-  user@tux:~$ ./TS3UpdateScript --autoupdate no
+  user@tux:~$ ./TS3UpdateScript --deinstall-cronjob

 HINT: If you are installing a cronjob, it will look like following:

+  user@tux:~$ ./TS3UpdateScript --install-cronjob --check --delete-old-logs --inform-online-clients

-  0 3 * * 0  root /path/to/TS3UpdateScript --path /home/to/teamspeak/install_dir --cronjob-auto-update --check --delete-old-logs --inform-online-clients
+   0 3 * * 1  root /path/to/TS3UpdateScript --cronjob-task --path /path/to/teamspeak/instance1 --check --delete-old-logs --inform-online-clients
+  15 3 * * 1  root /path/to/TS3UpdateScript --cronjob-task --path /path/to/teamspeak/instance2 --check --delete-old-logs --inform-online-clients
+  30 3 * * 1  root /path/to/TS3UpdateScript --cronjob-task --path /path/to/teamspeak/instance3 --check --delete-old-logs --inform-online-clients
+  45 3 * * 1  root /path/to/TS3UpdateScript --cronjob-task --path /path/to/teamspeak/instance4 --check --delete-old-logs --inform-online-clients
+   0 4 * * 1  root /path/to/TS3UpdateScript --cronjob-task --path /path/to/teamspeak/instance5 --check --delete-old-logs --inform-online-clients
+  15 4 * * 1  root /path/to/TS3UpdateScript --cronjob-task --path /path/to/teamspeak/instance6 --check --delete-old-logs --inform-online-clients

-The "TS3 UpdateScript" cronjob can be found here: /etc/cron.d/TS3UpdateScript
+The "TS3UpdateScript" cronjob can be found here: /etc/cron.d/TS3UpdateScript

+You also can change the parameter list per instance.
+Just edit your cronjob file.
+If you just want to inform online clients on the instance 3, you can set the parameter --inform-online-clients on just this instance.

 ## How-To get "client_database_id"